ricardobg/DigitalPedalBoard/README.md

 ####Regular Mode

-If you just want to test the effects, this is the mode for you !
+If you just want to test the effects, this is the mode for you!
 It allows you to activate and desactivate effects.
 When you start the program, this mode will be active.
 If you are in other mode and want to use this mode, just go to the menu Preset -> Back.

 ####Preset Editing Mode